Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/infrastructure.md

 ### Debugging and troubleshooting tools

 A systematic approach to identifying, troubleshooting, and fixing problems in the SDDC leads to faster resolution times.
-Operations teams must be able define the problem or symptom the workload is experiencing, the scope of the issue, and the ability to collect information including error messages, logs, and any specific conditions or actions that trigger the issue.
+Operations teams must be able to define the problem or symptom the workload is experiencing, the scope of the issue, and the ability to collect information, including error messages, logs, and any specific conditions or actions that trigger the issue.

 #### Assessment Question
 What tools are installed for debugging and diagnosing issues?